controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/notepad++-additional-examples.md

 name" : "CTM/Server = " : ctmsrv
 cmd /c ctm deploy folder::delete $(INPUT) "$(FOLDER)"
 ```
-* Select the folder name before running the action.
+* Replace ```ctmsrv``` in the code above with your Control-M/Server name (to have its default value)
-* A popup will appear asking for confirmation, where you have to type the Control-M/Server name.
+* Highlight the **folder** name before running the operation
-* Replace “ctmsrv” below with your Control-M/Server name to have its value by default.
+* A popup will appear asking for confirmation, where you have to type the Control-M/Server name